hphelion/documentation/devplatform/workbook/database/database.java.md

 4. If you are not already there, `cd` to the root directory of the sample.
 5. Execute `helion push -n`
 6. Accept any default values that you may be prompted for.
-	<br>	**Note**: By default ALS clusters are configured with two domains (private and public).
+	<br>	**Note**: By default, ALS clusters are configured with two domains (private and public).
 In some situations the Helion CLI may prompt you to select a target domain.
 If prompted, select the public domain from the given list (i.e. <app-name>.xxx.xxx.xxx.xxx.xip.io)

 ##Key Code Snippets